swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

     ///
     /// Use this source to provide elements to the stream by calling one of the `write` methods, then terminate the stream normally
     /// by calling the `finish()` method.
 You can also use the source's `finish(throwing:)` method to terminate the stream by
-    /// throwing an error
+    /// throwing an error.
     public struct Source: Sendable {
         /// A strategy that handles the backpressure of the asynchronous stream. public struct BackpressureStrategy: Sendable {
-            /// When the high watermark is reached producers will be suspended.
+            /// When the high watermark is reached, producers will be suspended.
 All producers will be resumed again once
             /// the low watermark is reached.
             public static func watermark(low: Int, high: Int) -> BackpressureStrategy {}
         }